sweet-delights/hybrid-platforms-conductor/docs/tutorial/01_installation.md

 touch hpc_config.rb
 ```

-Please note that by default all commands starting from here in this tutorial should be run from this `my-platforms` directory unless stated otherwise.
+Please note that by default all commands starting from here in this tutorial should be run from this `hpc_tutorial/my-platforms` directory unless stated otherwise.

 We will then install the `hybrid_platforms_conductor` gem using the bundler tool:
 ```bash